 But as funny as those well-intended jokes may be, actually writing worthless “rubber” checks is a serious thing with potentially serious consequences.

 Sometimes a check may simply be bounced due to an improperly balanced checkbook – The husband forgot to tell his wife he wrote a check to the mechanic so she didn’t write it down, and the story writes itself.

 Most of us have had that type accounting error happen at least once, if not multiple times over the years, and it can usually be taken care of by paying some bank fees and fees to the one the check bounced to, plus providing them with cash or money order to cover the original amount of the check.

 Bouncing checks can lead to criminal charges and even arrest.
-Imagine how frightening it would be to be riding in the car with your kids and be stopped for a simply traffic violation and have your identity run, and the officer comes back and places you under arrest for outstanding worthless checks!
-Or what about applying for a job which requires a background check and being turned down because of the same thing?
-Believe it or not this happens more often than most people think.
+Imagine how frightening it would be to be riding in the car with your kids and be stopped for a simple traffic violation and have your identity run, and the officer comes back and places you under arrest for outstanding worthless checks!
+Or what about applying for a job that requires a background check and being turned down because of the same thing?
+Believe it or not, this happens more often than most people think.

 If you have ever made accounting errors and think you may have written some bad checks at some point, it’s a good idea to consult a lawyer who can run a simple background check to determine if you may have an outstanding warrant, then assist you in taking care of it before it becomes a far worse problem.

 But what if you’ve already been charged or arrested?
 A Miami criminal defense attorney like Evan Hoffman can still help settle the matter and defend you against prosecution.
 Even in cases of intentional fraud, a criminal defender is a must in fighting those charges properly.